rahul-madaan/slot-booking-app/README.md

-# IDmyPhone
-ReactJS based Web Application to link all the Digital Devices with Aadhaar Number of individuals and enable transfer of devices and reporting of lost/stolen devices to stop trading of stolen phones and reduce crime.
+# GYM Slot Booking Web app
+ReactJS based Web Application to book slots for Gym.
+This app was created and hosted on AWS for Gym at Shiv Nadar University to replace manual booking every sunday

 # Tech Stack
 - FrontEnd: ReactJS